Non Toxic Cleaning:

 Phthalates: Why & How To Avoid These Common Toxins

 Cleaning and disinfecting during the pandemic have probably improved all of our cleanliness habits, but it may be coming at a cost to our health.
 The cleaning product category is poorly regulated and, as we use more products in an effort to avoid spreading sickness-causing germs, we’re exposing ourselves to harmful chemicals that aren’t safe to come into contact with our skin, eyes, and respiratory systems.
 In fact, exposure to cleaning chemicals is linked to childhood asthma, both exacerbating symptoms and triggering the condition in people who have never had it.
-In fact, cleaning chemicals are estimated to cause 37% of childhood asthma cases.
+In fact, cleaning chemicals are estimated to cleaning products are estimated to cause 37% of childhood asthma cases.
 Between bleach, quats, and fragrances, there is some seriously nasty stuff in the cleaning products we use day in and day out.
 One of the most common toxic ingredient types in cleaning and personal care products are phthalates.
 Here are the top things to know about these scary compounds and how to find alternatives that will still keep your house clean and disinfected!

-Avoiding Phthalates For Safer Cleaning and Disinfecting
+Avoiding Phthalates In Cleaning and Disinfecting

 Here’s where you’ll find these toxic compounds and why you should avoid them.